-- Wireless Network Name Also called the SSID (Service Set Identification).
-Enter a value of up to 32 characters.
-The same name must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be TP-LINK_5GHz_XXXXX.
-This value is case-sensitive.
-For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
+- Wireless Network Name Enter a value of up to 32 characters.
+The same Name (SSID) must be assigned to all wireless devices in your network. - Region Select your region from the drop-down list.
 This field specifies the region where the wireless function of the router can be used.
 It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.